 An increase in the production of hormones can trigger excessive oiliness.
 An increase in testorone or androgen hormones can trigger excessive amounts of oil in the skin.
 TheHealthy.com states, “Hormonal imbalances can be caused by everything from diet, exercise, birth control use and, of course, menstruation, pregnancy, and menopause.”

-I am going to list 4 products I recommend to help combat oily skin.
+7 products I recommend to help combat oily skin are as follows:

-3. Clinique Exfoliating Scrub—For a physical exfoliator I recommend this 7 day exfoliating scrub by Clinique.
-According to Clinique, “The 7 day scrub is a dermatologist-developed exfoliating cream that exfoliates and refines the skin, as well as minimizing the appearance of fine lines.”
 If you want your products to penetrate your skin better, you have to exfoliate in order to get a smooth canvas.
 Exfoliating is the process of removing dead skin cells from your face.
-It helps your skin look its healthiest and is also a great way to prep your skin for face products.
+This scrub helps prep your skin for face products.
 Exfoliating regularly can help your skin prevent acne or blackheads by unblocking pores.
-You can shop Clinique’s 7 day Exfoliating Scrub HERE.

-Hope these products will help you treat your oily skin and make your life a lot easier.
+I hope these products will help you treat your oily skin and make your life a lot easier.
 If you found this article helpful, don’t’ forget to subscribe to my blog and share on Pinterest.
+Follow me INSTAGRAM to get daily skincare tips on the gram!